-- Do you work well in a team?
-Although this is a good question, the focus should be on diversity and how well you can handle communication and being able to collaborate with team members who are diverse, not only in age, ethnic groups and gender, but also with regards to crossing generation gaps etc. Business women feel like they understand diverse teams better and are able to communicate across board.
+Do you work well in a team?
+Although this is a good question, the focus should be on diversity and how well you can handle communication and being able to collaborate with team members who are diverse, not only in age, ethnic groups, and gender but also with regards to crossing generation gaps, etc. Business women feel like they understand diverse teams better and are able to communicate across the board.

 Personally, we feel that if you don’t have a diverse workforce, you are not tapping into all the skills, views and possibilities there are for you to take advantage of in order to grow your business and be successful.